morethan987/hugo_main/content/blog/note-to-blog-report/index.en.md

 ##### Introduction

-[Quartz](https://github.com/jackyzha0/quartz) is a toolset that uses Hugo to convert Obsidian notes into webpages.
-The latest version optimizes the user customization experience.
+[Quartz](https://github.com/jackyzha0/quartz) is a toolset that converts Obsidian notes into web pages.
+The latest version, `v4`, has undergone a complete rewrite compared to `v3`, removing its dependency on `Hugo` and optimizing the user customization experience.
+The `v4` version is now primarily built with `TypeScript`, and the original `Hugo` templates have been replaced with `JSX`.

+As a result, Quartz in its current form is almost entirely disconnected from `Hugo`.
+However, much of the information available in Internet still advertises Quartz as being built on top of `Hugo`.

 Official example website: [Welcome to Quartz 4](https://quartz.jzhao.xyz/)